elliotec/greenery/file.txt

-You will be misunderstood by everyone.
+You're a card which will have to be dealt with.